jchook/ranger-zoxide/README.md

 - Supports tab completion
 - Works with Python >= 2.7, or >= 3.1

-## Install via Git
+## Install

-Clone this repository into your `~/.config/ranger/plugins` folder.
+For ranger >= 1.9.3, use Git to clone this repository into your `~/.config/ranger/plugins` folder.
 For example:

 ```sh
 git clone git@github.com:jchook/ranger-zoxide.git ~/.config/ranger/plugins/zoxide
 ```

-## Install without Git
+**Legacy Install**

-For ranger versions older than 1.9.3, or to install without Git, simply download `__init__.py` to your `~/.config/ranger/plugins` directory.
+For ranger versions older than 1.9.3, or to install without Git, download `__init__.py` to your `~/.config/ranger/plugins` directory.
 For example:

 ```sh